nottaro/littleroot/content/11Chemistry/SolubilityPrecipitation.md

 ### Saturation and Crystallisation
 - Solutions become supersaturated when they contain more solute than they would normally be able to dissolve
-- this can happen when a saturated solution is cooled, or another change in conditions occurs that causes solubility to decrease
+- This can happen when a saturated solution is cooled, or another change in conditions occurs that causes solubility to decrease